Caroline Kent: Artwork

+Her artworks often reflect an amalgamation of geometry, color, and pattern, reminiscent of the profound geometries of Hilma Af Klint and atmospheric abstractions by Alma Thomas.
+Furthermore, her work encapsulates the choreography of linguistic concepts.
+A feature of her artistry is the consistent use of a black background as a canvas, symbolizing a void or 'unlocatable' space, offering a neutral ground for language to reside in.
+Kent's paintings have developed to reflect her pursuit of understanding the language of painting in expanded forms.
+They transition from two-dimensional constructs to three-dimensional, and eventually, time-based performances.
+Kent's paintings often operate like sketches, with a process fueled by improvisation and experimentation.
+Kent reports that she visualizes her paintings as formulas or cosmic equations, inviting reinterpretations and new ways of comprehension.

 Kent's most well known series is entitled Victoria/Veronica: The figment between us.
 This series draws on Kent's personal experience as a twin as the fictional framework for the imaginary twins in the exhibition.
 Named for her mothers first two names, the series references communication and "telepathic correspondence" between a set of fictional twins.
 The exhibit explores how unspoken language can operate between sisters.
 Eight of these large scale abstract paintings were featured in her exhibition A Sudden Appearance of the Sun at Kohn Gallery.
 In these works, Kent uses geometry, color, and pattern as lines of communication.
 The exhibit explores questions surrounding how language structures our world and society, while encouraging visitors to engage with the invented language of abstraction, which often defies easy interpretation.
-The large black backgrounds on the canvases in this series are meant to evoke "cosmic unknowns", serving as a metaphor for "undefiable, unlocatable spaces".
+The large black backgrounds on the canvases in this series are meant to evoke "cosmic unknowns", serving as a metaphor for "undefinable, unlocatable spaces".
 Meanwhile the pastel shapes represent things that may have once been covered in darkness but are now illuminated.
 This series of works is influenced by Swedish artist Hilma af Klint.

 Caroline Kent's earlier works, known as her "typewriter works" also deal with the abstraction of language.
 These smaller works, done on paper, feature an abstract painting over text resulting from feeding the paper through an old typewriter.
 These pieces allow the viewer to attempt to understand the relationship between the text and abstract painted forms.
 Here, the filling in of missing information mirrors communication and human connection.

 Kent also has a unique methodology behind creating her abstract works.
 She allows experimentation and improvisation to direct her painting process by leaning into the logics and practice of intuition.
 Kent creates mock ups of her paintings by rotating and moving pieces of paper cut into abstract shapes before finalizing the images in paint on the canvas.
 This method is similar to Matisse's approach to painting.